 Cons – This is a peak month for fall weddings and reservations go faster in September than other months.
 There is potential for snow in October and especially November, and the road may become inaccessible into the later fall.

 Pros – it is not very busy at Maroon Bells in December.
 It would be much less likely to have other people around if you’re getting married here in December.
 There will likely be plenty of snow to play in!

-Cons – The area itself is “open” in the winter, but the road to it is not open.
+Cons – The area itself is “open” in the winter, but the road to it is not open in the winter.
 You would have to transport any guests you’re having in, and that means snowmobiles, cross-country skiing, or snowshoeing your way in on the 12.4 mile uncleared road.
-This time of year is much more popular for elopements with just the two of you, for this reason.
+This time of year is really more often selected for elopements of just the two of you, for this reason.